yousefelassal/quote-cron/README.md

 > As you think, so shall you become.

 > Nothing is softer or more flexible than water, yet nothing can resist it.

+> Ardently do today what must be done.
+Who knows?
+Tomorrow, death comes.